 Find the CONUS COLA calculator or see the CONUS COLA locations.
-The 2019 Continental United States (CONUS) Cost of Living Allowance (COLA) rates take effect on January 1, 2020.
+The 2020 Continental United States (CONUS) Cost of Living Allowance (COLA) rates take effect on January 1, 2020.
 The total amount of CONUS COLA a service member receives varies based on geographic duty location, rank, years of service and dependency status.

 CONUS COLA Calculator

-- $59 a month is the highest possible CONUS COLA that a service member can receive
+- $60 a month is the highest possible CONUS COLA that a service member can receive.

 - Service Members